 In this guide, you’ll learn how to integrate Microsoft Teams with SecurityCoach.
 You can use Microsoft Teams to send SecurityTips to your users when risky activity is detected on their devices.

-Click the links below to learn how to integrate Microsoft Teams with SecurityCoach.
 For general information about SecurityCoach, see our SecurityCoach Product Manual.

 Setting Up the Integration